realcodywburns/ETC-CX-Wallet/README.md

 #How to install

-0) Download the wallet
+1) Download the wallet

 git clone https://github.com/realcodywburns/ETC-CX-wallet.git

-1) In chrome go to chrome://extensions/

-2) Click 'load unpacked extension'

-3) navigate to the cx-wallet folder
+2) Drag and drop the crx file into chrome